credebl/docs/src/content/docs/en/guides/getting-started.md

 ### Pre-requisites

-At the base of the CREDEBL Platform consist of Prerequisite Softwares.
+At the base of the CREDEBL Platform consist of prerequisite softwares.
 Before you begin with the project, make sure the following software's are installed on your machine.

 **Node.js and npm:**  use node 18 version